saurabhm-1998/UniversityEventManagement/README.md

 This project uses an in-memory data storage approach, using H2 database in Java to store user data.

 ## Data Structured Used
-This project uses the following data structures:
+The project uses Java objects as data structures.
+The Event class and Student class is the main data structure used in the project, which has the following attributes:

 Entity: Student